Apostolis-Galanopoulos/manage-users/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.2.

+## Run application
+Run `./run-app.sh` to start both the back-end service and the front-end service.
+The application runs in the following address `http://localhost` for the UI side and `http://localhost:3000` on the back-end service.
 ## Development server
+Start with the mock back-end service `npm run start-mock-server` which is json-server.

-Run `ng serve` for a dev server.
+Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding